VO1D3R/Telegram-Chat-Minifier/README.md

 ## ✨ Features

-`Telegram Chat Minifier Pro` solves these problems by allowing you to:
+`Telegram Chat Minifier` solves these problems by allowing you to:

 - **Filter by User(s):** Select one or more participants to extract only relevant dialogues.
 - **Set a Time Window:** Get not only the messages of the selected people but also the context—responses from other participants within a few minutes before and after.